 - Interest / Pension Payout Frequency (SCSS Vs PMVVY) – PMVVY has 4 interest (pension) payout options – monthly, quarterly, semi-annually, and annual payouts.
-On the other hand, SCSS has only one option of quarterly payouts, i.e. at the end of months June, September, December and March.
+On the other hand, SCSS has only one option of quarterly payouts, i.e. at the end of the months of June, September, December and March.
 So, someone who invests in both SCSS and PMVVY, he/she can set a payout structure that is a combination of various frequencies across both schemes.

 - Maturity Benefit (PMVVY Vs SCSS) – On maturity of 10-year PMVVY, the pensioner gets the full invested amount back.
 No tax has to be paid on the amount.
-Similarly, on maturity of 5-year SCSS, the SCSS account gets closed and the invested money can be withdrawn.
+Similarly, on the maturity of a 5-year SCSS, the SCSS account gets closed and the invested money can be withdrawn.
 It is also possible to extend the matured SCSS plan by another 3 years but the rate of interest will be as per the then prevailing rates and not necessarily the same as the original one in the initial 5-year period.

-- Premature Closure (SCSS Vs PMVVY) – PMVVY can be prematurely closed only in exceptional circumstances like fore treatment of serious medical conditions for self or spouse.
+- Premature Closure (SCSS Vs PMVVY) – PMVVY can be prematurely closed only in exceptional circumstances like for treatment of serious medical conditions for self or spouse.
 But a 2% penalty has to be paid and only 98% of the invested amount will be returned.
 SCSS allows premature closure more easily and it’s unconditional.
 If pre-closed after 1 year, then 98.5% of the invested amount is returned.
 If after 2 years, then 99% of the invested amount is returned.

 - Death of Pensioner before Maturity (PMVVY Vs SCSS) – In case of death of the PMVVY pensioner within the policy term of 10 years, the beneficiary (a nominee or legal heirs) will get back the full invested amount.

 - Income Tax Benefits (PMVVY Vs SCSS) – No tax benefits (deductions) are available for PMVVY investors.
-But the contribution made to SCSS quality of for deduction under Section 80C.
+But the contribution made to SCSS quality for deduction under Section 80C.

 - Tax on Interest (PMVVY Vs SCSS) – Interest income earned from both PMVVY and SCSS are fully taxable as per the retiree’s tax slabs and under the head of ‘Income from Other Sources’.